underscoreio/essential-scala/src/pages/intro/literals.md

 In this section we have seen **literal** expressions, which evaluate to basic data types.
 These basics types are mostly identical to Java, except for `Unit` which has no equivalent.

-We note that every literal expression has a **type**, and evaluates to a **value** -- something which is also true for more complex Scala expressions.
+We note that every literal expression has a **type**, and evaluates to a **value**---something which is also true for more complex Scala expressions.

 In the next section we will learn how to define our own object literals.